Are you in the market for a quality set of steak knives?

 These are the three common types of steak knife blades:

-- Straight Edge: Straight-edge blades glide through the meat, allowing a smooth, clean cut.
+- Straight Edge: Straight-edge knives have blades that glide through the meat, allowing a smooth, clean cut.
 However, the blades tend to dull more quickly so they need to be sharpened more often.

-- Serrated Edge: Because they have fewer exposed parts, serrated blades tend to stay sharper longer.
+- Serrated Edge: Because they have fewer exposed parts, the blades of serrated steak knives tend to stay sharper longer.
 However, this type of blade tends to tear through meat fibers instead of cleanly cutting them the way a straight-edge blade would.

 Read Also >> How Long Does Steak Last in the Fridge?